AdobeDocs/create-embed-sdk/src/pages/components/express-editor.md

 #### Acrobat on web and desktop

-The Adobe Express Full Editor allows users to edit images and quickly create eye-catching cover and divider pages within Acrobat.
+The Adobe Express full editor allows users to edit images and quickly create eye-catching cover and divider pages within Acrobat.

 ![Forge the path to customer success](./images/ExpressEditor-Benefits-Blade-image-3.svg)

 #### Breakout EDU

-Breakout EDU is an educational game platform for teachers and students that enables users to bring more creativity to virtual games with the Adobe Express Full Editor.
+Breakout EDU is an educational game platform for teachers and students that enables users to bring more creativity to virtual games with the Adobe Express full editor.

 ![Forge the path to customer success](../images/ExpressEditor-Benefits-Blade-image-3.svg)

 ### Letter

-Letter is an email newsletter tool that helps content creators, designers, and developers make standout communications with the Adobe Express Full Editor.
+Letter is an email newsletter tool that helps content creators, designers, and developers make standout communications with the Adobe Express full editor.

 <SummaryBlock slots=" image , heading, text, buttons" className="getting-started summary-block" />